-Occupancy and equipment expenses increased by 3% to \$536 million, largely due to higher depreciation expense for the new office premises in Sydney and operating lease assets:
+Occupancy and equipment expenses increased by 3% to \$536 million, largely due to higher depreciation expense for the new office premises and operating lease assets;

-Information technology services expenses increased by 8% to \$627 million, primarily due to additional system support costs and increased software amortisation driven by the CBM initiative:
+Information technology services expenses increased by 8% to \$627 million, primarily due to additional system support costs and increased software amortisation driven by the Core Banking Modernisation initiative;

-Other expenses increased by 1% to \$1,028 million, impacted by higher credit card rewards program expenses, partly offset by lower compliance costs; and operating efficiencies.
+Other expenses increased by 1% to \$1,028 million, impacted by higher credit card rewards program expenses, partly offset by lower compliance costs:

-Group expense to income ratio improved 50 basis points on the prior comparative period to 45.0%.
-The banking expense to income ratio increased 10 basis points on the prior comparative period to 40.8%.
-The Group maintains a continued focus on technology and productivity-driven 20 Commonwealth Bank of Australia
+Group expense to income ratio improved 70 basis points on the prior comparative period to 45.1%.
+The banking expense to income ratio also improved 70 basis points on the prior comparative period to 40.2%, benefitting from a continued focus on technology and productivity-driven operating efficiencies.

-Operating expenses increased 3% on the prior half to \$4,792 million.
+Operating expenses increased 4% on the prior half to $\$4,\!755$ million.
 The key drivers were: